"Innovating district transformations for more compact, livable cities"

 Meanwhile, violence from the war on drugs brought insecurity and further tore at the social fabric of the city.
 In 2010, violence came to a head and touched the Tec community directly.
 Over the next two years, the university weighed its options and considered moving to a different part of the city.
 Eventually the leadership decided to stay in its historic location and opened itself to different stakeholders in the community, including residents, government officials and local business leaders, to develop a solution that would transform the urban context of the surrounding neighborhoods.

 The university assembled a preliminary team to analyze and learn from other cases of urban transformation, including those led by universities and those enacted in violent contexts.
-In 2013, the university established a full-time team for the project, which helped design the new master plan for the evolution of the campus and conceptualize the 24 surrounding neighborhoods as part of a cohesive district for input into the Municipal Urban Development Plan of Monterrey.
+In 2013, the university established a full-time team for the project, which helped design the new master plan for the evolution of the campus and conceptualize the 24 surrounding neighborhoods as part of a cohesive district.

 The university launched the DistritoTec regeneration initiative in 2014 and provided seed funding of $200 million.
-The project designed opportunities for community engagement from the start, encouraging the formation of neighborhood committees that would then have representation in a larger DistritoTec Neighbors Council.
-In 2015, a group of experts, citizens and authorities developed the DistritoTec Partial Urban Development Program, a set of new regulations encouraging responsible and mixed-use development, and increased density in DistritoTec that was then formally approved by the municipality.
+The project designed opportunities for community engagement from the start, encouraging the formation of neighborhood committees that would then have representation in the larger Neighborhood Council of DistritoTec.
+Aware that the district would need municipal support to bring about the desired changes, the Council, requested the formal recognition of DistritoTec as an area for strategic redevelopment.

 These changes to the urban landscape were complemented by cultural events, as the neighborhood committees launched cinema nights, concerts, local markets, art shows and more.
 New business registrations in the district also soared, fueled by a major drop in violent crime and an increase in foot traffic.
-The project’s deep collaboration with private businesses has attracted at least $500 million in private investments for infrastructural upgrades and programming in the district.
+The project’s deep collaboration with private businesses has attracted over $500 million for infrastructural upgrades and programming in the district.

-In 2018, the DistritoTec Neighbors Council was granted formal recognition by the city in the Municipal Regulation of Citizen Participation, paving the way for other districts to follow similar models of participatory governing.
+In 2018, the DistritoTec Neighborhood Council was granted formal recognition by the city in the Municipal Law of Public Participation, paving the way for other districts to follow similar models of participatory governing.
 In 2019 the municipal government approved the DistritoTec public trust, a financial instrument that will allow a portion of public revenue to be captured and reinvested into infrastructure and public space priorities, further improving the project’s financial sustainability.
-The success of DistritoTec has had a direct impact on policymaking in Mexico at different levels of government.

-The project has informed the development of multiple districts in Monterrey, as well citywide regulations.
+The project has informed the development of multiple districts in Monterrey.
 In addition, lessons from Monterrey have influenced the development of a national design guide for complete streets.
 DistritoTec has also demonstrated the success of university-led initiatives.
 A new phase is underway to help the area become an Innovation District, during which research produced by the university will directly inform urban development.
 This has also inspired Tec’s sister campus in Mexico City to begin a similar project, the Tlalpan Innovation District.

 By The Numbers